mellieho9/technica-2022/README.md

 #  An Automated Assistant for Course Management
 A Python algorithm that utilizes Z3-Solver to automatically assign the appropriate time slot and location for a given course

+## Background

+Course scheduling is a real problem at many universities, as it is difficult to account for multiple factors like instructor availability, room sizes, etc., while making sure that all classes are eventually scheduled.
+Since much of this process is still done manually for departments at UMD, we wanted to come up with an automated solution to satisfy scheduling requirements with less intensive manual effort.

 ## Current progress  🏃
 - [x] Add in code to read input from a file instead of editing the program
 - [x] Add in code to schedule classes in different days (MWF or TT) and durations (50-minute intervals on MWF or 75-minute intervals in TT)